google/go-cloud/internal/docs/pubsub/design.md

     return s.driver.Close()
 }

+// NewSubscription creates a Subscription from a driver.Subscription.
-// startAckBatcher spins up a goroutine to gather acks into batches. func (s *Subscription) startAckBatcher(ctx context.Context) {
+// Behind the scenes, NewSubscription spins up a goroutine to gather acks into
+// batches and periodically send them to the server. func NewSubscription(s driver.Subscription) *Subscription {
-    // Something similar to Topic.startBatcher should go here.
+    // Details similar to the body of NewTopic should go here.
 }
 ```